VARIOUS MARINE KEYS.

 038b. ....
 Royal Navy AP 65485.

-504.....
-Naval Masthead Lamp Bridge Key Circa late 1800's (?).
 What an impressive key this one is !
 A bone handle, bakelite base and skirt with all parts in beautifully formed brass.
-The base measures 5 & 1/2" long by 3" wide and 5/8" deep.
-Who manufactured these marvelous keys ?
-There is a letter "W" stamped on the underside of the main arm that is possibly Western Electric pre-1925.
+The base measures 5 & 1/2" long by 3" wide and 5/8" deep, the key has 3/16" Dia (4mm) contacts.

 047/48. ....
 Two American WW2 Flame Proof Navy Keys with US Navy Logo.